Businesses and Organizations Helping the Minneapolis Community

 - The Holiday Inn Express and Suites Downtown Minneapolis Convention Center: The Holiday Inn Express and Suites Downtown Minneapolis Convention Center is providing First Responders and Medical Workers with a special rates as low as $69.00 + tax which includes free WiFi, a free to-go bagged breakfast, and complimentary parking through the end of June.
 Reserve Online or call 612-341-3300 and mention the First Responder rate.

 - Norseman Distillery: Are producing hand sanitizer and distributing it to first responders.
-To help support this effort they were selling at-home cocktail kits with all the profits go straight to the sanitizer effort.

 - YogaFit: Offering corporate memberships for unlimited virtual classes for $10 to $30 per employee per month to help keep teams connected and active, and to allow people to try yoga in the comfort of their homes.
 A portion of the proceeds from the virtual classes will be donated to the BeliEve Foundation which helps families facing financial hardship after the death of a child by providing immediate, practical financial support.

 - Nice Ride: Nice Ride is offering a 30-day program to give critical workers free bike share memberships.
 Through June 5th, eligible critical workers (including healthcare workers, first responders, and transit workers) can sign up through their employer to access unlimited 60-minute trips on Classic bikes for 30 days.
 Reach out to email@example.com if you or your organization are part of this critical workforce and want to participate in the program.
 Learn more.